Close

 Amazon devices are built on Android, with native OOBE setup overlaid with an APL (Amazon programming language) layer that runs the app interface.
 This project included the creation of both Android OOBE and APL-based component libraries and templates.
 The following shows samples of components for both APL components and Android templates.

-Button and Title components
+Button and Control components

 List Item components

-Touch Keypad components
+Keypad (touch) components

 A guiding principle that was strongly emphasized in our team was user-centered design; the idea that we put in the work behind the scenes to ensure the easiest user experience for our designers and engineers.
 That means component builds were often highly complex and sprawling within the system, but small and streamlined in use, which brought simplicity and intuitiveness to the user.